Preface#

 - Implement a

-method in the external main program to define and modify the context-free grammar. - Prepare the test program text, such as test.c.
+create_cfgmethod in the external main program to define and modify the context-free grammar. - Prepare the test program text, such as test.c.

 - Example CFG grammar can refer to

-in test.c.
+c_generatorsin test.c.

 - Example CFG grammar can refer to